A modern, high-tech plumbing dispatch center showing a gold Quiet Protocol dashboard securing an emergency burst pipe job with a $1,200 value.

 The goal of the AI in an emergency plumbing dispatch scenario isn't to provide a final quote down to the penny.
 Its goal is to qualify the problem (e.g., "Is the water leaking from the tank or the pipes?") and secure the dispatch fee.
 It handles the "Intake" and "Booking" so your technicians can do the "Quoting" in the field where they can actually see the problem.
 This prevents the "Quote Gap" that often causes customers to hang up.

-What happens if the AI encounters a problem it can't solve?
+What happens if the AI encounters a problem it cannot solve?

 We use a "Human-in-the-Loop" protocol.
 If the AI detects a call that is highly emotional or involves a complex commercial project it wasn't trained for, it can perform a "Warm Handoff" to a human supervisor.
 It tells the customer, "I'm going to connect you with our senior project head to make sure we get this right," and the call is instantly routed to your team.
 You get the benefit of AI speed with the safety net of human expertise.